boshjerns/Hay-is-for-LLMs/README.md

 **Models not responding**
 - Verify API keys are valid and have sufficient credits
-- Check console logs for specific error messages
+- Check browser console for specific error messages
 - Ensure internet connection for API calls

 ## 🤝 Contributing